-Course grades will be based on attendance and participation during class activities, exams, projects, presentation, a paper, and quizzes.
+Course grades will be based on attendance, exams, projects, a mock group AR class, a simulation exercise, a paper, and quizzes.
 Assignments must be submitted on time.
-Any instances of academic misconduct will result in a 0 on that assignment or exam and will be reported according to department- and campus-level policies.
+Any instances of academic misconduct will result in a 0 on that assignment or exam and will be reported according to department- and campus-level policies; no make-up opportunities will be given for assignments with academic misconduct.